wchoi11/notchmess/_posts/2019-08-11-objective-attitude.md

 are then just like other determined events of the world such as a tree falling over or a hurricane moving over the Atlantic.
 We can't praise or blame any of them.

-[^otherwise]: We might think that the ability to choose otherwise is what it means to act freely, but some philosophers have contested this claim too.

 ## What's so bad about the objective attitude?
 Philosophers (at least according to Sommers) give two reasons: (1) the implications